|

 Template parameters are:

 GC - Garbage collector used.
-Note the GC must be the same as the GC used for OrderedList OrderedList - ordered list implementation used as bucket for hash set, for example, MichaelList, LazyList.
+Note the GC must be the same as the GC used for OrderedList OrderedList - ordered list implementation used as bucket for hash set, possible implementations: MichaelList, LazyList, IterableList.
 The intrusive ordered list implementation specifies the type T stored in the hash-set, the reclamation schema GC used by hash-set, the comparison functor for the type T and other features specific for the ordered list.Traits - type traits.
-See michael_set::type_traits for explanation.
+See michael_set::traits for explanation.
 Instead of defining Traits struct you can use option-based syntax with michael_set::make_traits metafunction.There are several specializations of MichaelHashSet for each GC.
 You should include:

 How to use